Hawking Mass Monotonicity for Initial Data Sets: Introduction

 Another special case is given by $v=0$.
 Then $u$ is a spacetime harmonic function, i.e. $u$ solves the PDE $\Delta u=-\tr_g(k)|\nabla u|$, and integrating equation \eqref{integral formula} recovers the main formula of \cite[Proposition 3.2]{HKK} which led to a proof of the spacetime PMT by the author, D.~Kazaras, and M.~Khuri.

 Moreover, in spherical symmetry, equation \eqref{integral formula} recovers the monotonicity formula of the spacetime Hawking mass \cite{Hayard} which implies the Penrose inequality in this setting.

-An analogous divergence identity still holds in case the term $a(\overline\nabla^2_+)_{\nu_u\nu_u}u$ in equation \eqref{system} is replaced by an arbitrary other function, cf. Remark \ref{remark1}.

-The motivation for the PDE systems \eqref{system} is two-fold.
+The motivation for the PDE systems \eqref{system} is three-fold.
 First, they are geometrically natural and obtained by studying the null functions $u=r+t$ and $v=r-t$ in Minkowski space.
 Second, they have a simple analytic structure.
 In particular there are no second-order coupling terms enabling us to show existence for $a=0$ in full generality.
+Third, the use of two functions instead of one, mimics the use of two-component spinors, cf. \cite{Witten, HirschZhang2}.

 \begin{theorem} Consider the functions $u=r+t$ and $v=r-t$ in Minkowski space $\R^{3,1}$.
 Then the restrictions of $u,v$ to any initial data set $(M,g,k)\subset\R^{3,1}$ solve system \eqref{system} for ever $a\in[0,1]$.
 Moreover, we have $(\overline\nabla^2_+)_{ij}u=0$ and $(\overline \nabla^2_-)_{ij}v=0$. \end{theorem}